 500-level ME courses

-At least 12 credits for the thesis option and 18 credits for the non-thesis option must be taken in 500-level ME courses.
+At least 12 credits for the thesis option and 18 credits for the non-thesis/project-based options must be taken in 500-level ME coursework.
 These must include 6 credits of Mechanical Engineering Analysis, ME 564 and ME 565.
 Credits earned from ME 598 (Graduate Projects) and ME592 (Mechatronics Master's Project) are considered elective credits and are not included in the 500-level ME coursework requirement.